middlebury/midd-frontend/.github/CONTRIBUTING.md

 ## Required software

-[NodejS](https://nodejs.org/en/download/) (at least version 12 or higher) must be installed on your computer or development server to run the various build tools and install packages.
+[NodeJS](https://nodejs.org/en/download/) (at least version 12 or higher) must be installed on your computer or development server to run the various build tools and to install dependencies.

 You can use [n](https://www.npmjs.com/package/n) (mac only) or [nvm](https://github.com/nvm-sh/nvm) package to manage Node versions on your machine.